Paul Warner (judge): U.S. attorney/prosecutor cases

-Magistrate Judge cases
+Magistrate judge cases

-Judge Warner presided over various proceedings in the case "United States of America v.
+Warner presided over various proceedings in the case "United States of America v.
 Jeffrey Mowen", 2:09-CR-00098 (Utah 2010), which involved a man who used Morse code to allegedly order murders.
 Jeffrey Lane Mowen appeared before Warner, seeking a release from custody pending his trial on charges of wire fraud, witness tampering and retaliating against a witness, and solicitation to commit a crime of violence.
 Mowen had been arrested after scamming investors out of more than $18 million in a Ponzi scheme.
 Federal prosecutors stated that Mowen attempted to have four former investors murdered by a white supremacist so they couldn't testify against him while he was in the Davis County Jail.
 Prosecutors also stated that Mowen used Morse code in one instance to dictate a letter to another inmate ordering the murders.
 Judge Paul Warner denied Mowen's request for pretrial release.

-Judge Warner also presided over many drug and child pornography prosecutions.
+Warner also presided over many drug and child pornography prosecutions.
 In one case, a TV producer was arrested in 2007 at the Salt Lake City International Airport after child pornography was found in his luggage.
 Kevin Stewart McMahan was charged in federal court with one count each of possession and transportation of child pornography.
 Judge Warner agreed to release McMahan from custody pending trial under strict guidelines, such as wearing an ankle monitoring bracelet, because McMahan's job required extensive traveling, and he was not deemed to be a flight risk.